 The first is professional standards.
 The Notary is a commissioned public official who is genuinely a professional.
 By holding that the Notary Public is a public official, the Code makes clear that Notaries owe certain obligations to the public and must execute their official duties consistent with the demands imposed on public officers.
-(See, generally, Michael Closen, The Public Official Role of the Notary, 31 J. MARSHALL L. REV. 651-702 (1998) and the Commentary to Guiding Principle I.)
+(See, generally, Michael Closen, The Public Official Role of the Notary, 31 J. Marshall L. Rev. 651-702 (1998) and the Commentary to Guiding Principle I.)

 In 2018, the District Attorney of New York County prepared a Grand Jury Report that addressed the role of Notaries in connection with real estate fraud, and observed: "The notary public [is] one of the oldest continuing professions ..."
 (See Grand Jury Report, December 2018, page 13.)
 Virtually every professional field establishes standards of practice for its practitioners.
-(See CODES OF PROFESSIONAL RESPONSBILITY (2d ed.
+(See Codes of Professional Responsibility (2d ed.
 1990) by Rena Gorlin, who names many professions with such norms.)
 As a legitimate professional field, it is only fitting that Notaries Public have their own standards of practice.
 The first such standards, a brief, 12-point Responsibility Code of Ethics of the American Society of Notaries was published in 1980 by that organization (as reprinted in 32 JOHN MARSHALL LAW REVIEW 1195 (1999)).
-In 1998, the National Notary Association published The Notary Public Code of Professional Responsibility of 2020 takes its place alongside these two codes of conduct to inform and guide Notaries Public in the fulfillment of their important and valuable official witnessing acts.
+In 1998, the National Notary Association published The Notary Public Code of Professional Responsibility with 85 individual Standards of Professional and Ethical Practice.
+This Notary Public Code of Professional Responsibility of 2020 takes its place alongside these two codes of conduct to inform and guide Notaries Public in the fulfillment of their important and valuable official witnessing acts.